nkdAgility/NKDAgility.com/site/content/capabilities/training-courses/courses/scrumorg-applying-professional-scrum/index.md

   - Have been closely involved or have a high interest in a project that builds or enhances a product or application.

 audience:
+  overview: |
+    The Applying Professional Scrum course is the ideal starting point for anyone involved in or curious about using Scrum.
+It is particularly suited for professionals looking to experience the benefits of Scrum firsthand, or those planning to expand their understanding of Scrum with advanced role-specific training.
+This course is relevant for:

+    - Professionals currently working in a Scrum environment who need a refresher.
+    - New team members joining a Scrum team.
+    - Individuals not directly using Scrum but needing insight into Scrum practices for effective collaboration.
+    - Professionals assessing whether Scrum is suitable for them or their organization.
+    - Teams adopting Scrum in their upcoming projects.

+    The course is designed for a wide range of industries and is domain-agnostic, providing essential knowledge for continuing education in various Scrum roles, while staying focused on NKD Agility's core values of competence, engineering excellence, and directness.
 trainers:
+  - /company/people/martin-hinshelwood/
 roadmap:
+  next:
+    - /capabilities/training-courses/scrum-training-courses/professional-scrum-master/
+    - /capabilities/training-courses/scrum-training-courses/professional-scrum-product-owner/
+    - /capabilities/training-courses/scrum-training-courses/scrumorg-applying-professional-scrum-for-software-development/
 syllabus:

 events:
 ---